aguilev03/travelingtechhelp/article/content/posts/fixing-slow-computers.md

 date = '2025-08-07T15:06:49-05:00'
 draft = false
-title = 'Quick Tips: Bring new life back to your PC'
+title = 'Quick Tips: Bring new life back to your PC' featureImage = "/static/images/articles/smokypc.png" summary = "If your computer has been feeling sluggish lately, you might not need to replace it just yet.
+Simple steps like restarting your PC, clearing browser cache and cookies, uninstalling unused programs, and disabling unnecessary startup apps can often restore speed and responsiveness. "
 +++

 ## Quick Tips: Bring New Life Back to Your PC